-3.3 Community engagement
+3.3 Public consultationCommunity engagement

-Community engagement is an integral part of Council's policy development process and operations.
+Consultation Community engagement is an integral part of Council's policy development process and operations.

-Council will not continue or commence community engagement on prohibited decisions or contentious and politically sensitive matters after the commencement of the election period.
+Council will not continue or commence public consultationcommunity engagement on prohibited decisions or contentious and politically sensitive matters after the commencement of the election period.

 It is strongly recommended that surveys, blogs, invitations for submissions, and other community engagement activities should be avoided during the election period.
-However, it is acknowledged that some community engagement activities may be necessary during the election period to facilitate the day-to-day business of Council.
+However, it is acknowledged that some public consultation engagement activities may be necessary during the election period to facilitate the day-to-day business of Council.

-Community engagement associated with activities and decisions which are the subject of statutory processes (for example, applications under the Planning and Environment Act 1987), can be expected to continue through the election period to ensure Council does not breach its statutory obligations.
+Public consultationCommunity engagement associated with activities and decisions which are the subject of statutory processes (for example, applications under the Planning and Environment Act 1987), can be expected to continue through the election period to ensure Council does not breach its statutory obligations.

-Community engagement not associated with activities and decisions which are the subject of statutory processes shall only proceed if prior approval is given by the Chief Executive Officer.
+Public consultationCommunity engagement not associated with activities and decisions which are the subject of statutory processes shall only proceed if prior approval is given by the Chief Executive Officer.